mathobi/systoles/README.md

 and the code is documented.

-The code in `systoles_h11.pyx` and this `README` are released under the MIT license, see disclaimer at the top of `systoles_h11.pyx`.
+The code in `systoles_h11.pyx` and this `README` are released under the MIT license, see the disclaimer at the top of `systoles_h11.pyx`.

 The code was tested with Sage version 8.9 from 2019-09-29.

-A session might look as
+A session might look like

     sage: load('systoles_h11.pyx')
     Compiling [...]/systoles_h11.pyx...